1 - Overview

 Table.
 Firewall rule list detailed information

-Firewall List page you can view the tag information of the selected resource, and you can add, modify, or delete it.
+On the Firewall List page, you can check the tag information of the selected resource, and add, change, or delete tags.

 • Up to 50 tags can be added per resource

-• Work date and time, resource name, work details, work result, worker information check
+• Check operation date and time, resource name, operation details, operation result, operator information

 • Click the button to perform detailed search

 Table.
-Firewall task history tab detailed information items
+Firewall operation history tab detailed information items

 Caution

-• You can input multiple addresses up to a maximum of 128 at once using CIDR (IP/Subnet Mask) format with commas (,), range (-)
+• Can enter multiple addresses up to 128 at once using Comma (,), range (-) in CIDR (IP/Subnet Mask) format

 Destination AddressRequiredSelect the type of destination address to add to the rule